 Plus, with good looks and great taste, indoor growth is highly desirable.
 This exotic tree has vibrant green leaves and an aromatic scent that will enhance space - the perfect contrast against its vivid, vibrant orange-red hue.
 Also, the Glenn Mango is self-pollinating, which means it will produce fruit all by itself.
 Just place it by a sun-soaked, South-facing window and watch the growth take off.

-What we love about the Glenn Mango: Your medium to large mangoes will be ready for harvesting from late June to July in its first year of growth.
+What we love about the Glenn Mango: Your medium to large mangoes will be ready for harvesting from late June to July.
 Seed-grown Mango Trees can take 6 to 8 years to produce fruit, but because we put in extra work to hand-graft your tree (adding a year or more to our own growing schedule), it's ready to go and grow.
 And with a firm texture, Glenn Mangoes are not as fibrous as most mango varieties, making them the perfect fruit for adding to desserts, salads or savory chutneys.

 Basically, you can save thousands of dollars and tons of time with the Glenn Mango - order your own today!

 Glenn Mango Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Glenn Mango Tree will drastically increase the size of your crop.